Architectural Art for Places of Legacy

 Creating the original relief work from photographs and reference documents begins with a three dimensional original artwork.This subject is the administration building on the Xavier University New Orleans campus.

-The cost of the original relief work is typically $3000-3500, and covers the creation of the original large-scale relief, creation of the ornament/memento production molds, and long-term maintenance of the original work.
+The cost of the original large relief work starts as low as $3500 (depending upon level of detail), and also includes creation of the ornament/memento production molds, and long-term maintenance of originals.

 A site visit may be necessary if satisfactory elevation images are not available.
 A site visit incurs travel expenses, which is additional.